The Madrid Protocol became effective in Canada in June 2019.

 If an application is filed into Canada using the Madrid Protocol by an agent or attorney on behalf of the applicant, then several months after filing you will receive a ‘courtesy letter’ from CIPO (the Canadian Intellectual Property Office).
 This courtesy letter will confirm that it is CIPO’s policy that unless the applicant designates a Canadian trademark agent of record for the Canadian application, all correspondence on the application will be sent directly to the applicant and not to their non-Canadian trademark attorney.[Canadian trademark agents are the regulated profession permitted to act on trademark matters for clients – notice they are not called “trademark attorneys” in Canada.]

-If you are a non-Canadian trademark attorney and want to ensure that you receive all correspondence on your Canadian applications in a timely and accurate manner, you need to designate a Canadian trademark agent for each Canadian application.
+If you are a non-Canadian trademark attorney and want to ensure that you receive all correspondence on your International Applications designating Canada in a timely and accurate manner, you need to designate a Canadian trademark agent for each application.

 We can help.
 We offer a flat fee ‘agent of record service’.